Shadow Line:~ Field Notes

 Underexposed art photograph of flooded railway tunnels made with Black Country blue bricks.

-This way to shadow line
+This way to photography

 1919 map of the tunnel (dotted lines - centre).